yk11-pro/iiec/README.md

 - pyttsx3             //To convert text to audio

 # Configuring Software
-   But Obviously, system should have command prompt/anaconda installed in
+   But Obviously, system should have command prompt/anaconda installed
 - Install libraries
   ```
   pip3 install pyttsx3